Enabling Confident Purchases on Amazon

 User Testing

 Four moderated sessions tested how users responded to new trust cues across search results, product pages, and seller information.
-The goal was to observe which elements built confidence, which raised doubts, and how decisions unfolded in real time.
+The goal was to observe which elements built confidence and how decisions unfolded in real time.

 Browsing Search Results